simonediberardino/S-R-H2M-Mods-Menu/README.md

 **S&R Mod Menu created by Shockeh from S&R Servers**

-This project implements a customizable in-game mod menu for players, providing various functions and configurations.
+This project implements a customizable in-game mod menu for players for H2M, providing various functions and configurations.
 The menu allows players to navigate through different pages, execute actions, and interact with the game.